haswalt/scout/docs/DEPLOYMENT.md

 For a `v*` tag, the workflow:

 1. checks out the exact tagged commit;
-2. runs lint, type checks, unit coverage, build, and the E2E placeholder;
+2. runs lint, type checks, unit coverage, build, and browser tests;
 3. pulls Vercel Production settings;
 4. builds and deploys to the `production` target;
 5. creates a GitHub Release only after deployment succeeds;